ajsmth/rn-tools/packages/navigation/readme.md

 ### Tab Navigator

-The `TabNavigator` component manages tabbed screens.
-This component is also using `react-native-screens` to handle the tab switching natively.
-The active tab can be changed via the `navigation.setTabIndex` method, however the tabbar that is rendered is already configured to switch tabs out of the box with no additional configuration.
+The `TabNavigator` component also uses `react-native-screens` to handle the tab switching natively.
+The active tab can be changed via the `navigation.setTabIndex` method, however the tabs that are rendered already handle tabbing between screens without additional configuration.

 ```tsx
 import * as React from "react";